neo4j-drivers/testkit/tests/TESTINDEX.md

 # Run in auto-commit
-TODO: nested results
 TODO: consume
 TODO: summary
 TODO: bookmark chaining

-* Verification that results can be iterated correctly. result, records, invalid query, error while streaming neo4j/sessionrun.py
+* Verification that results can be iterated correctly, with regards to nested results and fetch sizes. result, records, invalid query, error while streaming, nested, fetchsize neo4j/sessionrun.py
 * Verification that session.Run optional parameters are sent on the wire tx metadata, timeout, bookmarks